gnbond/Rectangular/README.md

  - Change the size and/or shape of the `rectangular` in-place.
  - If new size() (i.e. new_height * new_width) is less than existing size(), excess elements are destroyed at the back (i.e. starting with `r[height()-1][width()-1]`).
  - If new size() is greater than existing size(), then new elements are constructed at the back (as if by `std::vector::emplace_back()`) as copies of the given value.
-    - In both these cases, contents may be copied/moved; `end()` iterator will certainly be invalidated and other iterators may also be invaildated.
+    - In both these cases, contents may be copied/moved; `end()` iterator will certainly be invalidated and other iterators may also be invalidated.
  - If new size() equals old size(), no contents are created or destroyed, all existing data is retained but the "shape" of the `rectangular` changes.
 No data is copied/moved and this runs in constant time.
 Iterators are not invalidated in this case.

 ### Accessors